brown-ccv/version-control-with-git/README.md

 Create a .gitingore file to tell git files not to track.
 For example, your .gitingore file may look like this:

 ````
-# files for git it ignore
+# files for git to ignore
 *.log
 *.o
 *.mod